What is KETO?

 In my opinion, the biggest downfall of the ketogenic diet is how incredibly restrictive it is.
 Have you ever been on a diet and fallen off the wagon?
 Most of us have.
 To keep your body in the state of ketosis, you cannot fall of the wagon….not even a little….not even once.

 To make keto a lifestyle you have to give up many enjoyable foods (listed below) pretty much forever.
 If you end up deciding that keto isn’t for you and decide to go back to your normal routine, you’ll regain any weight you lost.
-For keto to work you’re looking at a lifetime commitment and making very few dietary mistakes and “slips”.
-Last time I checked, I “slip up” and face-first into a glass of wine and some ice cream at least once a week…bye bye keto!
+For keto to work you’re looking at a lifetime commitment and making very few dietary mistakes and “slips” along the way.
+Last time I checked, I “slip up” and fall face-first into a glass of wine and some ice cream at least once a week…bye bye keto!

 More Cons of Keto